Best Mosquito Killers

 Similar to foggers, sprayers are more long term methods often used by professionals.
 The chemicals are meant to least 30+ days in some cases.
 We listed out the best below.

-Why it's the best: B&G is a name that is synonymous with high-quality products and its no wonder that there mosquito sprayer ranks among the top models on the market.
-Each unit is hand made and comes with a 1 gallon tank with a hand pump to deploy the chemical agent.
+Why it's the best: Each unit is scratch-resistant and comes with a 1-3.5 gallon tank with a hand pump to deploy the chemical agent.
 It's a little more pricey, but previous owners look at it like an investment.